 Four of the biggest advantages you’ll get from guest blogging are:

 - Relevant traffic.
-This is extremely important, so make sure you’re guest blogging on sites frequented by your targeted audience.
+This is extremely important, so make sure you’re guest blogging on sites frequented by your targeted audience (this comes down to smart blogger outreach).

 - Build quality backlinks.
 Guest blogging is a great way to build your portfolio of reputable sites that link back to your blog (which is a positive signal search engines look at when evaluating the trust and credibility of a website).
 This in turn, will help improve your organic search rankings for your content over time.